ryankwondev/ryankwon.dev-legacy/pages/a-generalized-approach-to-the-pursuit-evasion-problem-on-an-infinite-grid-with-even-distance-constraints.md

 3. Multi-objective optimization: The current algorithm focuses on minimizing the distance between the police officers and the thief while maintaining the even-distance constraint.
 Future work could consider multi-objective optimization, where the agents also aim to minimize other factors, such as the time required to capture the thief or the total distance traveled.
 4. Learning-based approaches: Instead of relying on perfect information about the positions of all agents, future work could explore learning-based approaches, where the agents learn to predict the movements of other agents and adapt their strategies accordingly.
 5. Real-world applications: Finally, our algorithm can be applied to real-world problems, such as security and surveillance, by adapting it to specific problem domains and incorporating additional constraints and objectives relevant to the application.

-## Acknowledgement

-This work was supported by the KISTI National Supercomputing Center with supercomputing resources.

 ## References